bergabman/WhiteHatBot/README.md

 # WhiteHatBot
 Discord bot for the WhiteHat Hacking discord server.
 The bot is a Rustlang copy of the javascript based whitehatmail discord bot, made by `[Mod]Basically` on the WhiteHat Hacking discord server.
 Credits goes to him for the function ideas and javascript implementation!

 ---

 ## Running:
 1. Rename `botconfig_example.toml` to `botconfig.toml`
 2. Configure `botconfig.toml` appropriately
     - `own_bot_token` is the bot's token.
-Get it from [Discord Deveopler Portal](https://discord.com/developers/applications)
+Get it from [Discord Deveopler Portal](https://discord.com/developers/applications).
     - `channel_ids` contains the ID's of channels the bot is able to communicate on.
-    - `default_roles` contains the ID's of roles which are assigned to members upon accepting the rules
+    - `default_roles` contains the ID's of roles which are assigned to members upon accepting the rules.
 3. Compile and run

 ## Running on RPi 2/3/4:
 If you want to run the bot on a Raspberry Pi 2/3/4, use `rust cross` to compile the executable.

 Command:
 ```cross build +nightly --target aarch64-unknown-linux-gnu --release```

 ---

 ## Commands: